kez97460/PR_BLE_Wearable/python_app/README.md

 The sample app is under MIT license, see the [LICENSE](./LICENSE) file.

-## Introduction
-`Dash-manufacture-spc-dashboard` is a dashboard for monitoring real-time process quality along manufacture production line.
-This is a demo of Dash interactive Python framework developed by

 ## Requirements
 We suggest you to create a separate virtual environment running Python 3 for this app, and install all of the required dependencies there.
 Run in Terminal/Command Prompt: